shivu1405/NER-using-LSTM/README.md

 To develop an LSTM-based model for recognizing the named entities in the text.

 ## Problem Statement and Dataset
+Named Entity Recognition (NER) is a Natural Language Processing task used to identify entities such as Person, Location, Organization, Date, etc. from text.

+The dataset consists of sentences with corresponding entity tags.
+Each word in a sentence is labeled with a tag representing the entity type.

 ## DESIGN STEPS
 ### STEP 1